gvanboven/DR-QI/DR-QI-Data-Sample/readme.md

 * `[country]_samples_vectors.json` : in these files, demographic information is presented as a binary vector, created by concatenating one-hot encoded versions of the demographic features.

 Refer to section 3.3 of the paper for a description of the included demographic features.

+`Data_Statement.pdf` contains a data statement for DR-QI, and `UPV_Definitions.pdf` provides an overview of the UPV definitions.